 In this formula:

-This formula assumes that the value of the semi-truck decreases evenly over its useful life.
-In reality, depreciation can be influenced by various factors, including market conditions, mileage, maintenance, and more.
+Similar to car depreciation calculators, this formula assumes that the value of the semi-truck decreases evenly over its useful life.
+In reality, depreciation can be influenced by various factors, including the vehicle’s age, market conditions, mileage, maintenance, and more.
 Different methods, such as declining balance depreciation or units of production depreciation, may be used in financial accounting for a more accurate representation of depreciation expenses.
-The straight-line method used here is a simple approximation for demonstration purposes.
+The straight-line depreciation method used here is a simple approximation for demonstration purposes.
+However, there are many credible methods of learning your semi’s depreciation value, including residual value, condition assessment, and partial-year depreciation to name a few.

-Suppose you have purchased a semi-truck for $100,000, and you estimate that its salvage value at the end of its useful life will be $20,000.
-You plan to use the truck for 5 years.
+Suppose you have purchased a brand new semi-truck for a total cost of $100,000, and you estimate that its salvage value at the end of its useful life will be $20,000.
+You plan to use the truck for five years.

 Using the formula:

-So, in this example, the annual depreciation of the semi-truck is $16,000 per year.
-This means that the value of the semi-truck decreases by $16,000 each year over its 5-year useful life.
-After 5 years, the semi-truck's book value will have decreased from $100,000 to $20,000, which is the estimated salvage value.
+So, in this example, the annual vehicle depreciation rate is $16,000 per year.
+This means that its value decreases by $16,000 each year over its five-year useful life.
+After five years, the book value will have decreased from $100,000 to $20,000, which is the estimated salvage value.
+For comparison, the five-year depreciation rate of a BMW 7 Series is upward of 61.8%, which equates to roughly $14,488 per year.

 What factors influence semi-truck depreciation?

-Several factors influence semi-truck depreciation, including the truck's age, mileage, maintenance history, market demand for used trucks, and the make and model.
+Whether it’s within the first year of a new car purchase or you’re wondering the market value of your work truck after several years, many factors can influence the rate of depreciation, including the truck’s age, mileage, maintenance history, market demand for used trucks, and the make and model.
 Additionally, accidents or significant repairs can also affect depreciation rates.

 How is semi-truck depreciation calculated?